eclipsesource/jsonforms/packages/material/README.md

 JSONForms uses HTML custom elements and eliminates the need to write HTML templates in order to create forms by leveraging the capabilities of JSON and JSON schema.

 # Material Renderers Package
 This is the JSONForms Material Renderers Package.
-This package only contains renderers and must be combined with the [JSONForms Core](https://www.npmjs.com/package/@jsonforms/core).
+This package only contains renderers and must be combined with [JSONForms React](https://www.npmjs.com/package/@jsonforms/react).

-You can combine the [JSONForms Core](https://www.npmjs.com/package/@jsonforms/core) with other renderers too, for example with the [Vanilla Renderers](https://www.npmjs.com/package/@jsonforms/vanilla-renderers).
+You can combine [JSONForms React](https://www.npmjs.com/package/@jsonforms/react) with other renderers too, for example with the [Vanilla Renderers](https://www.npmjs.com/package/@jsonforms/vanilla-renderers).

 Check https://www.npmjs.com/search?q=%40jsonforms for all published JSONForms packages.